 If you cannot answer these four questions clearly, the build is not ready to start:

-4. Who is the named operational owner, accountable for the agent's performance after go-live, with the authority to manage exceptions and mandate changes?
-If there is no named owner, there is no production-ready deployment, only a project hand-off.
+- Who is the named operational owner, accountable for the agent's performance after go-live, with the authority to manage exceptions and mandate changes?
+If there is no named owner, there is no production-ready deployment.
+There is only a project hand-off.

 The answers to these questions do not require a full readiness assessment.
 But if any answer is unclear, the build is not ready.
 Starting before the conditions are met produces the outcome that most failed agentic AI projects share: a technically functional system that cannot survive the operational reality it was built for.